Team5924/training-resources/cnc.md

 ## software

 ### cam
+cam stands for computer aided machining. it's what turns our designs into instructions the cnc machine understands and executes. since you can't just put a dxf or step file into your cnc, the cam software is what stands between the design software and the cnc.

 [cambam](http://www.cambam.info/) is a simple application for making instructions the cnc machine can understand

 ### host software